 In this day of copy-and-paste from the internet and e-books, taking good notes on sources is a bit of a lost art.
 However, this craft of research is still important, and there are as many note-taking methods as there are researchers.
 Personally, I use a variety of methods, and the choice varies according to the type of project I’m working on, where I’m working (at home or at a research library), and how I need to use the research.
 Whether you use the old-fashioned note card method or a more sophisticated computer-based system, you need to make sure you mark all quotations as quotations, cite the pages from which you get information, paraphrase your sources accurately, and record the full bibliographic information for each source.
 Can I be blunt here?
 Nothing sucks quite so much as having returned a key book to the library, only to find out that you didn’t fully document a juicy quote from p.
 44 of that book.
 Trust me!

 It’s absolutely critical in the note-taking stage to take great pains to document your sources carefully, and to indicate what is and what isn’t a direct quote.
-Historian and popular author Doris Kearns Goodwin got herself in hot water several years ago when she plagiarized dozens of passages in one of her books.
+Historian and popular author Doris Kearns Goodwin got herself in hot water back in the mid-2000s when she plagiarized dozens of passages in one of her books.
 When called on it, she said in official statements that the slips resulted from sloppy note-taking methods on her part in which she neglected to properly indicate that certain handwritten notes were in fact quotations from other sources.
 I couldn’t help but think that her explanations were lame excuses along the lines of “the dog ate my homework.”
 Any competent undergraduate writer should be able to take accurate notes and distinguish between quoted and original material.
 I certainly think a professional historian and best-selling author should, too!

 Should I Quote . . . or Paraphrase?